 Bear Creek Lake Park has an in-park campground that is RV friendly with electrical hook-ups and large camp sites.
 The Paintbrush Campground offers 47 level camp sites, 2 yurts, 3 cabins, shower and toilet facilities, water stations, and can accommodate groups up to 25 people.

 The campground is located within walking distance to the swim beach and small craft boat rental area, archery range, horse stables, and trails.
 The dry Colorado climate and spacious views lend to lots of daytime sunshine and beautiful sunsets for all to enjoy.

 With all the open space to explore within the park, it is hard to keep in mind that downtown Denver is a mere 30 minutes drive away, with all the amenities a thriving metropolitan city has to offer.
 The iconic outdoor concert venue, Red Rocks Amphitheater and Red Rocks park is only 5 miles from the park, and Bandimere Speedway is less than 4 miles away.
 Other attractions include Dinosaur Ridge where you can learn about the prehistoric dinosaurs that roamed the area when oceans covered the Denver Basin, numerous areas to hike, shopping and restaurants – all within a short drive.

 Bear Creek Lake Park is the perfect spot for anyone wanting to get away (but not THAT far away) from it all and explore the Denver area.
-For more information, check out Paintbrush Campground on RV Park Reviews.
+For more information, check out Paintbrush Campground on Campground Reviews.